DenOfEquity/sd-forge-blockcache/README.md

 install:
 **Extensions** tab, **Install from URL**, use URL for this repo

+>[!NOTE]
+>This branch `pagsag` handles SelfAttentionGuidance and PerturbedAttentionGuidance, and applies the caching to them too, independently.
+>
+>It will become main branch after testing.

 usage:
 1. Enable the extension
 2. select caching threshold: higher threshold = more caching = faster + lower quality